 The Paris Agreement commits signatories to the establishment of Nationally Determined Contributions (NDCs), which are intended to be individually equitable and collectively sufficient to achieve Article 2(1)a.
-It is estimated that under current global policies (and assuming successful implementation), the world is heading towards a warming of 3.2°C, albeit the International Energy Agency (IEA) has estimated that the climate pledges announced at the 2021 United Nations Conference of the Parties (COP26) could keep the temperature rise to within 1.8°C degrees on pre-industrial levels but only if the commitments are implemented in full.
+It is estimated that under current global policies (and assuming successful implementation), the world is heading towards a warming of 3.2°C.